-The theme of the 2019 International Youth Day is ?Transforming Education? (ha-ha, as if).
+The theme of the 2019 International Youth Day is Transforming Education (long way to go but why not).

 Youth make up a large portion of the population of India (at a whopping 242 million!)

 In the wake of the upcoming International Youth Day, here are some interesting facts about the youth in India:

 42.6% of young Indians are still either unemployed or working yet living in poverty.
 This showcases a sad state of affairs since India is deemed to have the potential to be a superpower in the future.
 What do you think you should do to correct these skewed numbers?
+Because you can.

 #Pandav ka number

 Did you know when it comes to tuition, 74% of students choose to take classes for Mathematics, followed by Physics (64%) and Chemistry (62%)?

-Question, is this because other subjects are easy for us?
+Question: is this because other subjects are easy for us?